 Purples, etc.)

-Neutral colors visually restful and do not distract. (black, white, grey,
+Neutral colors are visually restful and do not distract. (black, white, grey,

 etc.)